The 6 best Aisera alternatives for AI support automation in 2026

 -

-Pricing: Moveworks does not list pricing publicly.
-You have to go through their sales team for a custom quote, which usually involves a hefty annual enterprise contract.
+Pricing: Moveworks does not publish pricing publicly.
+Contact their sales team for a custom quote.

 3. Freshservice

-For teams already living in the Freshworks ecosystem, Freshservice is a pretty logical choice.
-It’s a full-blown ITSM platform that comes with its own AI layer, Freddy AI.
-Freddy can act as a virtual agent in Microsoft Teams and Slack, whisper suggestions to human agents, and use predictive intelligence to route tickets more effectively.
+For teams already using Freshworks products, Freshservice is a logical choice.
+It's a full ITSM platform that includes Freddy AI, Freshworks' native AI layer.
+Freddy can act as a virtual agent in Microsoft Teams and Slack, suggest responses to human agents, and use predictive intelligence to route tickets more effectively.

-If your company's world revolves around Freshworks, it's a solid, all-in-one solution.
+If your company's world revolves around Freshworks, it's a solid all-in-one option.

 Pros: